 Although we tried to be as clear as possible in our explanation above, let us know in the comments if you’d like additional details on this topic.

-The First Repeater Watches
+The First Repeater Clocks

 The earliest repeater timepieces trace back to the late 17th century.
 English watchmaker Daniel Quare has been credited with the first repeater in accordance with a patent filed.

 Noting the inherent advantages, watchmakers of the time promptly implemented his innovative mechanism.
-And although the mechanism has been further improved over time, the gong is yet another of Abraham Louis-Breguet’s genius creations that persist in the most coveted timepieces of the modern day.
+And although the mechanism has been further improved over time, the gong is yet another of Abraham Louis-Breguet’s genius creations that persist in the most coveted timepieces of the modern-day.

 In early 2019, Jaquet Droz released a one-of-one variation on their Bird Repeater watch.
 Where previous versions implemented various birds, this piece unique presents falcons, in commemoration of the UAE’s national symbol.

-If you’re not familiar with it, you must know that Jaquet Droz’s minute repeaters boasts functionality like none other highlighted on this page.
+If you’re not familiar with it, you must know that Jaquet Droz’s minute repeaters boast functionality like none other highlighted on this page.
 In fact, many of them qualify as automata, due to the mechanical animations that the dial figurines make.

 Naturally, shrouding this mechanical artwork is an 18K white gold case, sleek and polished.
 The caseback, too, is a work of art; it exhibits the complexities of the movement itself.

 The Bird Repeater Falcon is a pure demonstration of watchmaking and artistic talent, much like that of founder Pierre Jaquet-Droz.
-It also highlights how haute horlogerie can be playful, almost whimsical, while staying true to tradition.
+It also highlights how haute horlogerie can be playful, almost whimsical while staying true to tradition.

-For many watch collectors, a Patek Philippe minute repeater, any Patek Philippe minute repeater, will often rank as their “grail” watch.
+For many mechanical watch collectors, a Patek Philippe minute repeater, any Patek Philippe minute repeater, will often rank as their “grail” watch.
 Indubitably, Patek makes some of the most outstanding timepieces in the world, and their minute repeater models are no different.

 For our purposes, we’ve chosen to go with the Grand Complications Minute Repeater reference 5078G-001.
-This may come as a surprise given that Patek also manufactures legendary timepieces, such as the multi-million dollar Grandmaster Chime, which also possess minute repeater functions.
+This may come as a surprise given that Patek also manufactures legendary timepieces, such as the multi-million dollar Grandmaster Chime, which also possesses minute repeater functions.

 Yet in the 5078G, Patek concentrates on the simplicity and elegance that defines the majority of their watches.